lightkurve/lksearch/README.md

   - The TESScut search functionality now uses tesswcs to identify observed sectors
   - Data products are now generalized (timeseries contains lightcurve products, cubedata contains target pixel files and TESSCut, and dvreports contains pdfs contining data validation reports)
   - 'download' now defaults to the AWS cloud storage.
-  - 'download' downloads files to disk.
+  - 'download' only downloads files to disk.
 It no longer returns a lightkurve object.